SoraLink/ProPose/README.md

 ProPose introduces a topology-unified 2D human pose estimation benchmark and learning framework for humans with intact, residual, and prosthetic limbs.
 This repository is built upon [MMPose](https://github.com/open-mmlab/mmpose), with modifications for the Omni-Pose annotation protocol, ProPose dataset loading, semantic keypoint type prediction, Pro-Loss, and evaluation metrics.

+## Dataset

+The ProPose dataset is available at [Hugging Face](https://huggingface.co/datasets/Soralink/ProPose).

+The released ZIP archive contains the train, validation, and test splits.
+Each split includes image data and the corresponding annotation files following the proposed Omni-Pose annotation format.
 > **Note:** This codebase is modified from MMPose.
 We thank the MMPose contributors for their excellent open-source toolbox.

 ---